How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

 Tips for improving your Retention Rate:

-• Provide personalized and timely responses to customer inquiries and concerns.
+- Provide personalized and timely responses to patient inquiries and concerns.

-• Use customer feedback to identify areas for improvement and take corrective actions where necessary.
+- Use patient feedback to identify areas for improvement and take corrective actions where necessary.

 8. Average Resolution Time (ART)

-The Average Resolution Time is a metric that measures the time it takes for your coaching, consulting, or training business to resolve customer issues or complaints.
-It is an essential metric to measure customer experience and to ensure the effectiveness and efficiency of your customer service.
+The Average Resolution Time is a metric that measures the time it takes for your coaching, consulting, or training business to resolve patient issues or complaints.
+It is an essential metric to measure patient experience and to ensure the effectiveness and efficiency of your patient service.

 How is the Average Resolution Time calculated?